-Most Unix-like operating systems and its distributions support full or partial disk encryption during installation, bit because of the plurality of these systems, it is hard to describe the process in specific steps.
+Most Unix-like operating systems and its distributions support full or partial disk encryption during installation, but because of the plurality of these systems, it is hard to describe the process in specific steps.

-1. If you currently use on of these systems and already have experience with managing them, you probally know how to do disk encryption using LUKS, wither during installation or afterwords.

-- 2. If you use one of these systems but do not know how to do the encryption, it is better to ask a more experienced person before trying for the first time. - 3.
-If you are planning to switch to one if these systems, make sure to check the documentation of the system you are choosing before installation to find how to activate disk encryption during installation.
+- 1. If you are currently using on of these systems and already have experience with managing it, you probably know how to do disk encryption using LUKS, either during installation or afterwords. - 2.
+If you use one of these systems but do not know how to do the encryption, it is better to ask someone more experienced before trying for the first time. - 3.
+If you are planning to switch to one of these systems, make sure to check the documentation of the system you are choosing before installation to find how to activate disk encryption during installation.

-Note: enabling full or partial disk encryption on Unix-like systems requires full reformatting of the disk which means complete loss of any data stored on it, so we greatly advice that you make a backup of all data before encryption.
+Enabling full or partial disk encryption on Unix-like systems requires full reformatting of the disk which means complete loss of any data stored on it, so we highly advice that you make a backup of all data before encryption.